• Skip to main content

 Pour all contents of pot into a fine mesh strainer to remove liquid.

-cauliflower paella topped with fresh parsley
+Finished cauliflower rice paella with sausage and chicken in the Instant Pot topped with fresh chopped parsley

 Then return to pot and mix in parsley.
 Serve in a bowl and top with shrimp.